Null-Not-Found/DashBuddy-Documentation/Project setup.md

 Requirements
 - The DNS is running
-- A Mongo Database with the following URL "mongodb://localhost:4001/DashBuddy"
+- A Mongo Database
+- Create .env file and add there DATABASE_URL(MongoDB) and PORT (app going to listen this port)

 To start up the DNS run the following commands:
 ```sql